-After tasting the delish french confection, I was intrigued and inspired to start baking them on my own.
-Plenty of attempts later, I made what I called my first successful batch of macarons for my daughter’s birthday in 2013, but I’ve had my fair share of disasters with macarons since.
+7 years ago while in Seattle at a French bakery, I tried French macarons for the first time.
+It was love at first bite!
+After tasting the delish confection, I was intrigued and determined to learn how to make macarons!
+After many attempts (and mishaps,) I had my first (semi) successful batch of macarons, using the Italian meringue method, for my daughter’s birthday in 2013, but I’ve had my fair share of disasters with macarons since then.

 Let’s start with the basics.

 A french macaron is a delicate meringue based french confection made with almond flour, meringue and fillings of choice.
 Not to be confused with the macaroon, which is a cookie made with shredded coconut and often dipped in chocolate.
 The shell of the macaron is naturally gluten-free.